Is new Miele coffee machine worth £1,300?Miele CM6300 bean-to-cup machine rinses itself

 'To put the price of the CM6300 in perspective; for the same money you could buy a £3 coffee, five days a week, every week, for a year and eight months – and that doesn’t factor in the cost of the coffee beans, cleaning fluid or descaling tablets.

-The CM6100 costs £1,099 at House of Fraser, while the CM6300 coffee machine costs £1,299 and comes armed with a cup warmer and a milk flask that keep milk chilled for 12 hours.
+At the time of writing, the CM6100 costs £1,099 at House of Fraser, while the CM6300 coffee machine costs £1,299 and comes armed with a cup warmer and a milk flask that keep milk chilled for 12 hours.

 They can each simultaneously make two cups of whatever drink you fancy, from quick espressos to large lattes.